-Contents

-Fundamental Economic concepts

-1.1 What is Economics all about?
-1

-1.2 Relative Scarcity: needs and wants 4

-1.3 Resources and the key economic questions 5

-1.4 Choice and opportunity cost 9

-1.5 The production possibility frontier 9

-1.6 The nature and types of economic efficiency 12

-An introduction to Microeconomics and the role of markets

-2.1 An introduction to microeconomics and the role of markets 22 2.2 Perfect markets 22 2.3 The law of demand and the demand curve 24 2.4 Non-price factors that affect demand 27 2.5 The law of supply and the supply curve 33 2.6 Non-price factors that affect supply 35 2.7 Market equilibrium 40 2.8 The effects of changes in supply and demand on equilibrium prices and quantities traded 42 2.9 The effect of relative prices on resource allocation 47 2.10 The meaning and significance of price elasticity of demand 52 2.11 Factors affecting price elasticity of demand 54 2.12 The meaning and significance of price elasticity of supply 57 2.13 Factors affecting price elasticity of supply 58

-Competitive markets and efficiency

-3.1 Competitive markets and efficiency of resource allocation 68

-3.2 Competitive markets and living standards 73
+omic Fundamentals in Australia (9 th ed) Contents Chapter 1 Fundamental Economic concepts 1.1 What is Economics all about?
+1 1.2 Relative Scarcity: needs and wants 4 1.3 Resources and the key economic questions 5 1.4 Choice and opportunity cost 9 1.5 The production possibility frontier 9 1.6 The nature and types of economic efficiency 12 Chapter 2 An introduction to Microeconomics and the role of markets 2.1 An introduction to microeconomics and the role of markets 22 2.2 Perfectly competitive markets 22 2.3 The law of demand and the demand curve 24 2.4 Non-price factors that affect demand 27 2.5 The law of supply and the supply curve 33 2.6 Non-price factors that affect supply 35 2.7 Market equilibrium 2.8 The effects of changes in supply and demand on equilibrium prices and quantities traded 40 42 2.9 The effect of relative prices on resource allocation 42 2.10 The meaning and significance of price elasticity of demand 52 2.11 Factors affecting price elasticity of demand 54 2.12 The meaning and significance of price elasticity of supply 57 2.13 Factors affecting price elasticity of supply 58 Chapter 3 Competitive markets and efficiency 3.1 Competitive markets and efficiency of resource allocation 66 3.2 Competitive markets and living standards 71 3.3 Market Failure 73 3.3(i) Public Goods 73 3.3(ii) Externalities 76 3.3 (iii) Asymmetric information 86 3.3 (iv) Common Access Resources 92 3.4 Government failure Activity Centre: Unit 3 Outcome 1 95 107 107 Chapter 4 The nature and purpose of economic activity 4.1 The nature of macroeconomic activity 110 4.2 Living Standards 110 4.3 The circular flow model of income 118 4.4 The nature and causes of the business cycle 121 4.5 The meaning and importance of aggregate demand 124 4.6 Factors that can influence the level of Aggregate Demand 127 4.7 Aggregate Supply and factors that can influence Aggregate Supply 130 4.8 Using AD and AS diagrams [EXTENSION] 136 Chapter 5 Domestic macroeconomic goals 5.1 Strong and sustainable economic growth 147 5.2 Measuring economic growth 148 5.3 Why pursue strong rates of economic growth?
+152 5.4 Full employment 5.5 Labour force measurement 156 160 5.6 Causes and types of unemployment 160 5.7 The consequences of not achieving full employment 172 5.8 Low and stable inflation (price stability) 175 5.9 Measurement of inflation - the Consumer Price Index (CPI) 176

-3.3 Market Failure 75

-3.3 (i) Public Goods 75

-3.3 (ii) Externalities 78

-3.3 (iii) Asymmetric information 88

-3.3 (iv) Common Access Resources 94

-3.4 Government failure 97

-The nature and purpose of economic activity

-4.1 The nature of macroeconomic activity 112 4.2 Living Standards 113 4.3 The circular flow model of income 120 4.4 The nature and causes of the business cycle 123 4.5 The meaning and importance of aggregate demand 126 4.6 Factors that can influence the level of Aggregate Demand 129 4.7 Aggregate Supply and factors affecting 132 4.8 Using AD and AS diagrams - extension 137

-Chapter 5 Domestic macroeconomic goals 5.1 Strong and sustainable economic growth 149 5.2 Measuring economic growth 150 5.3 Why pursue strong rates of economic growth?
-154 5.4 Full employment 158 5.5 Labour force measurement 161 5.6 Causes and types of unemployment 168 5.7 The consequences of not achieving full employment 173 5.8 Low and stable inflation (price stability) 176 5.9 Measurement of inflation - the Consumer Price Index (CPI) 177 5.10 Causes of inflation 182 5.11 Consequences of high inflation 184
+5.9 Measurement of inflation - the Consumer Price Index (CPI)

+5.10 Causes of inflation

+5.11 Consequences of high inflation

-Factors influencing the achievement of goals6.1 Aggregate demand and supply factors influencing goals1936.2 Impact of AD and AS factors over the past two years197
+Chapter 6 Factors influencing the achievement of goals 6.1 Aggregate demand and supply factors influencing goals 192 6.2 Impact of AD and AS factors over the past two years 196